xeokit/xeokit-webviewer/packages/website/articles/ifc2gltf/index.md

 - `-i` specifies the IFC file to convert
 - `-o` specifies the name to prefix on each output glTF file
-- `-m` specifies the name to prefix on each JSON metamodel file
+- `-m` specifies the name to prefix on each JSON metadata file
 - `-s` specifies the maximum number of megabytes in each glTF file - smaller value means more output files, lower value means less files